Hierarchical reinforcement learning for in-hand robotic manipulation using Davenport chained rotations: Discussion

 There are two main possible alternatives to overcome this problem.
 First, data augmentation could be used in order to add noise to the initial cube positions so that the primitive policies learned could also take into account errors on the previous steps \cite{data_aug,data_aug2}, helping the robot achieve a better performance at the expense of more training time.
 Second, the method of decomposing the rotation could be applied in an iterative manner, with each sequence of three rotations converging on the target goal through repeated attempts.
 However, doing this would obviously slow down the execution of the manipulation task.

-From a qualitative analysis of some of our earlier preliminary results, most of the errors our method produced in the second rotation appeared when dealing with large rotations.
-While the policies learned for the \textit{RotateX} and \textit{RotateY} tasks were very proficient in applying rotations on the range of $[ -\frac{\pi}{2}, \frac{\pi}{2}]$, when having to apply rotations in the range of $[ -\pi, -\frac{\pi}{2})$ and $(\frac{\pi}{2},\pi]$, they were not always correctly reproduced.
+From a qualitative analysis of some of our preliminary results, most of the errors our method produced in the second rotation appeared when dealing with large rotations.
+While the policies learned for the \textit{RotateX} and \textit{RotateY} tasks were very proficient in applying rotations on the range of $[ -\frac{\pi}{2}, \frac{\pi}{2}]$, when having to apply rotations in the range of $[ -\pi, -\frac{\pi}{2})$ and $(\frac{\pi}{2},\pi]$, they were not always correctly executed.
 This was overcome by introducing further intermediate steps: whenever these policies need to perform a large rotation with a magnitude greater than $\frac{\pi}{2}$, firstly rotate the cube either $\frac{\pi}{2}$ or $-\frac{\pi}{2}$ and then apply the remaining smaller rotation to complete the goal.

-After including this extra intermediate step, the success rate on the test set increased from 67.05\% to 82.21\% for those 3D rotations that can be decomposed into two extrinsic rotations.
-Some errors appeared in the third rotation that used the policy trained on the \textit{RotateZ} task, where the agent could not always maintain tilted cube poses.
-This happens because the policy trained on the \textit{RotateZ} task had the cube initialized in a way that it always had one face touching the robotic hand in a stable position.
-Because the policy never saw this kind of tilted configuration during training, on inference it tends to fail.
-A solution to this would be introducing these tilted initial configurations and goals into the \textit{RotateZ} environment so that the robot sees these configurations during the learning phase.
-Another solution could be forcing the agent to learn how to apply rotation vectors instead of reaching a pose in particular, making the learning invariant to the initial configuration.
-A last possible solution could be applying rotations with a magnitude of $\frac{\pi}{2}$, where the cube would be kept face down until the last rotation, and then apply the remaining rotation in the last step.
+After including this extra intermediate step, the success rate on the test set increased from 67.05\% to 88.89\% for those 3D rotations that can be decomposed into two extrinsic rotations in the $z-y-z$ configuration.
+Some errors appeared in the third extrinsic rotation, where the agent could not always maintain or deal with tilted cube poses.
+This happens because the policy trained on the primitive tasks had the cube initialized in a way that it always had one face touching the robotic hand in a stable position.
+Because the policy never saw this kind of tilted configuration during training, on execution it tends to fail.
+A solution to this would be introducing these tilted initial configurations and goals into the environments so that the robot sees these configurations during the learning phase.
+Another solution could be forcing the agent to learn how to apply rotation vectors instead of reaching a particular pose, making the learning invariant to the initial and target poses.
+Another possible solution could be applying intermediate rotations with a magnitude of $\frac{\pi}{2}$, where the cube would be kept face down for all intermediate rotations until the last rotation, and then apply the remaining rotation in the last step.